by Angela Miller, Review.org

 5).
 Feel your feelings, no matter how messy they are.
 Give yourself ample space to feel however you feel, including opposite emotions at the same time.
 You might feel hopeful and defeated; joyful and sorrowful; happy and sad; grateful and not; angry and peaceful.
 And all of these emotions might be even more amplified during the holidays.
 A wise person once told me that being able to hold space for contradictory emotions at the same time is a sign of extraordinary emotional maturity.
 It’s true.
 You’re not crazy– even though it may feel like it– you’re extraordinary.
 Remind yourself of this often.

 Especially every time you feel ripped apart at the seams by your dueling and opposing emotions.
 It’s hard work to continually feel that way.
 Grief is unpredictable, exhausting, confusing and messy.
 Do your best to feel all of it until you need a break from feeling.
 It’s ok to take a break and re-set.
-Deep breathing, chatting with a friend, a brisk walk outside, yoga, exercise, herbal tea, and healthy eating are all good ways to support the emotional toll grief takes on your body during the holidays.
+Deep breathing, chatting with a friend, a brisk walk outside, yoga, exercise, herbal tea (kratom tea has been an absolute favorite for me lately), and healthy eating are all good ways to support the emotional toll grief takes on your body during the holidays.

 6).
 Ask for help.
 Whether online, or in person, compassionate, empathetic support saves lives.
 Period.
 Having a village of support can often make the difference between surviving or not.
 I wasn’t lucky enough to have a village, but I had one person– and that was somehow enough to keep my head above water.
 Hopefully you have a village, or at least one dearest one who knows how to offer you compassionate and loving grief support whenever you need it.
 If you don’t have anyone, count me in your corner.
 Seriously.